 Zesty Zucchini Refrigerator Pickles are ready to eat in 30 minutes!
 These are quick, with no canning required, and will keep refrigerated for 30 days.

 The cold pickling brine gives these zucchini pickles a zippy flavor and crisp texture, and what a great way to use up the summer squash that grows so fast in our gardens…

 Disclosure: As an Amazon Associate, this post may contain affiliate links.
-Delicious Table earns a small fee at no extra cost to you on any amazon.com purchase.
+Delicious Table earns a small fee at no extra cost to you on amazon.com purchases.